 For the better part of the year, avocados have been hard to come by.
 Despite high volumes and great prices for consumers in 2015, 2016 hasn't been kind to the popular super-fruit.
 Weather and labor disputes decreased production significantly in 2016, and prices rose in response.
 But is the end to the avocado shortage in sight?

 The avocado is an interesting fruit, a hold-over from a time long past.
 The seed is too large for most of today's animals to properly disperse, and for two million years it barely survived on the backs of rodents before the Aztecs began cultivating them for food.
-Today, the avocado's existence is again threatened, but not by underuse.
-In fact, the opposite is true: humans are eating too many of them.read more
+Today, the avocado's existence is again threatened, but not by underuse....read more

 The rise of the avocado can be considered "meteoric" as the sun-loving green fruit has become a staple of the American diet due to its versatility.
 The food can be included with eggs for breakfast, as a spread for a lunchtime sandwich, in a salad for dinner or as guacamole for a snack.
-However, the rise is also due in no small part to prime-time advertising by Avocados from...read more
+However, the rise is also due in no small part to prime-time advertising by Avocados from Mexico.
+The organization had advertised...read more

 10 Mountainview Road